Preparing your farm for bushfire

-The fire season poses a significant threat to all those living, working or travelling in Victoria.
-Managing the risk of fire on all fronts is vitally important.
+Bushfire poses a significant threat to all those living, working or travelling in Victoria.
+Managing the risk of bushfire is vitally important.
+Planning and preparing for bushfire includes identifying and undertaking tasks to manage the risk before bushfire season, as well during a bushfire.

 All farmers and landholders need to have a written emergency plan that takes into account: